On December 5, the World Bank published a working paper examining China’s role in the world trading system.

 On October 7, Boston Consulting Group published a report forecasting a big improvement in U.S. exports as China becomes less competitive due to rising costs.
 The U.S. could gain between 2 million to 3 million jobs as a consequence.

-On September 23, the Congressional Research Service published a report on trade preferences for developing countries.
+Also on October 7, the Congressional Research Service published a report on operation of the trade adjustment assistance program.

 I last posted items on this topic on October 3.

 Bruce Bartlett is an American historian and columnist who focuses on the intersection between politics and economics.
 He blogs daily and writes a weekly column for The Fiscal Times.
 Bartlett has written for Forbes Magazine and Creators Syndicate, and his work is informed by many years in government, including as a senior policy analyst in the Reagan White House.
 He is the author of seven books including his new book: The Benefit and the Burden .